Understanding Property Valuation

 How AI Enhances Property Valuation

 AI-powered valuation models, often called Automated Valuation Models (AVMs), use machine learning (ML), big data, and advanced analytics to estimate property values with greater accuracy.
-Here’s how AI improves the process:
+Here’s how AI improves the process:- Data Aggregation: AI systems pull data from diverse sources, including public records, MLS listings, tax assessments, and even social media or satellite imagery, creating a comprehensive dataset.

 - Feature Analysis: ML algorithms analyze hundreds of variables—such as square footage, neighborhood trends, school ratings, and proximity to amenities—to identify patterns that influence value.